Fragtality/Any2GSX/README.md

   - *Only on Hub*: Only call the Service on Airports defined as Company Hubs (see below)
 - *Call on Cargo*: When enabled, the Service is called when the Aircraft is reported as Cargo Plane (by generic Plugin Setting or by the Aircraft Plugin).
 Else only on Passenger Aircrafts.

+Note that for the first Service, Activation Rules considering preceding Services don't have an Effect.
+Or put differently: Unless it is configured as Skip or Manual, the first Service is always called (if there no further Constraints added).

 <br/><br/>

 **Operator Selection**